 Having an emergency fund is a little money saving trick that is often overlooked.
 But, I want to drive home some things about them: how to start one, why you need it, and how saving money will actually save you more money.

-But actually you do, because none of us can predict the future with 100% accuracy.
+Yes, you do, because none of us can predict the future with 100% accuracy.
+Think of an emergency fund as the safety net beneath life’s trapeze act.
 Some things will happen that you just could not see coming, and that’s what an Emergency Fund is for!
 Simply put: it’s one of your true expenses.

-Before you start an emergency fund, you might’ve heard that you needed one, but you aren’t quite sure if this falls in the “nice to have” or “need to have” category.
-We’ll just tell you: it’s a “need to have,” and here’s why:
+Before you start an emergency fund, you might’ve heard that you needed one, but you aren’t quite sure if this falls in the “nice to have” or “need to have” category of your overall financial plan.
+We’ll just tell you: it’s a “need to have,” and we’ll tell you why.

 If you had an emergency fund, you would be right up to par again by socking away $100 a month for another 10 months.
 But if you charged the $1,000 and paid $100 a month to pay it off?
 It would have taken you almost another full month.
 It cost you about $86 extra dollars (assuming an average 18.61% APR) just to charge it on your card.
 That may seem small to you, but couple that with other credit card balances and you have a pretty formidable giant you’re playing footsie with.